Jonastjep/CRAPy/ProgressReport_CRAPy.md

 	- work split as follows; timon - robotic arm, adjaye - solar panel and material deposit, marco - camera and lidar mount, whole team - fix current defective pieces,  ultrasound mounts and small sensor housings are trivial designs open to whoever wants.

 #### Timon:
+-3D model bracket that mounts to rover for arm
+- discoss with adjaye how the arm and the solar panel can be operated on the rover -start tallking about ideas of how to stop the axles from slipping

 #### Sushant: